ragnarouk/Arkitekto/pages/about.md

 This database was created by:
 * Brillantes, Ragnarouk Aliel A.
-* Bermal, Kentle P. Lachica
+* Bermal, Kentle P.
-* Prince William
+* Lachica, Prince William J.
-* Tavares, Kirstein Cyrel
+* Tavares, Kirstein Cyrel C.

 in partial fulfillment of the requirements for ART003: Arts Appreciation (2nd Semester, AY 2025–2026) under the guidance of Prof. Adrian Mendizabal.